Trailer Maintenance Tips

 In Trailer Tips

 Get the most out of your trailer, ensure it’s functionality and increase its lifetime with these trailer maintenance tips.
-Depending on trailer type and usage, we generally recommend that routine maintenance is carried out monthly or at least quarterly on standard trailers, and every use for boat trailers.
+Irrespective of your particular trailer type and usage, we generally recommend that routine maintenance is carried out monthly or at least quarterly on standard trailers, and every use for boat trailers, carry out a mini service check.

 Frequently Wash It

-Keep your trailer clean, especially if you have an enclosed cargo trailer or cabin trailer which has much more surface area than standard trailers.
-You should wash these trailers with warm soapy water, then rinse off with a hose.
+Keep your trailer clean from acid, alkali and dirt, especially if you have an enclosed cargo trailer or cabin trailer which has much more surface area than standard trailers.
+You should wash these trailers with warm soapy water, then rinse off with fresh water.
 Be sure to spend time cleaning the reflective plates and lights, as well as all the nooks and crannies where grime can build up.
-Don’t forget to rinse off the undercarriage, as road dust can accumulate and degrade moving parts.
-Some cabin trailers can be quite tall.
-There are plenty of tools to help you get every square inch of that trailer clean.
-Telescoping wash brushes and chamois can make your life a lot easier.
-Or you can opt for a sturdy, non-slip step ladder with good tread on each step.
+Don’t forget to rinse off the undercarriage of the trailer chassis, as road dust can accumulate and degrade non+moving parts.
+Some portable office or cargo trailers can be quite tall.
+There are plenty of tools to help you get every square inch of that trailer clean, like pressure hoses or extension poles.
+Telescopic wash brushes and chamois cloths can make your life a lot easier.
+Or you can opt for a sturdy, non-slip step ladder with good grip tread on each step, to reach the upper parts of your trailer.

 If you have a boat trailer, you must wash it after every use, especially if you use it around salt water.
-Saltwater can accelerate corrosion, so be sure to pay extra attention to the wheels, suspension and brakes.
+Saltwater can accelerate corrosion, so be sure to pay extra attention to the wheels, drums, suspension and brake lines.
 Saltwater can collect on these parts and evaporate, leaving a salt residue that can wreak havoc on metal.

 Treat Rust

-A good quality trailer that is well maintained should not rust!
-However, it is still a good idea to keep your eye out if you have for rusted parts and areas as you wash.
-Sand away any patches you find with sandpaper or steel wool.
-After the trailer has dried, touch up the areas with rust-proof paint.
-Once the paint dries, apply a healthy coat of wax on your trailer’s painted metal parts.
+A good quality trailer is always key, whether you have a good trailer or just a basic painted trailer, being along the East Coast, there is a risk of rust!
+It is always a good idea to keep your eye out if you have any rusted parts and areas as you wash.
+Etch away any patches you find with sandpaper or steel wire brush.
+After the trailer has dried, touch up the areas with rust converter, then a zinc based coating.
+Once the paint dries, apply a healthy coat of wash/wax on your complete trailer.
 You should do this even if your trailer did not require any touching-up.
-Keeping your trailer waxed sounds a bit over the top, but it protects metal parts from the elements and prevents rusting.
+If you have to wash/wax the car, do the trailer as well.
+Keeping your trailer waxed sounds a bit over the top, but it protects your investment for many years to come from the elements and prevents rusting.

-Keeping your trailer brakes in top working order should always be a priority.
+Keeping your trailer brakes in top working order, greased lines and correctly set should always be a priority.
 In a nutshell, you have three types of trailers as far as trailer brakes go.

 1. Un-braked, which is pretty self-explanatory.